Vampiro/slash-command-proxy/client/src/UserDocs.md

 ### Examples

-Several examples of commands that you can create are included.
-The output of several of these are in Markdown which Mattermost uses.
-Slack uses a slightly different style of formatting so you'll have to take that into account when creating your **Output Template**.
+Several example commands that you can create are included.
+A few examples take advantage of Markdown, which Mattermost uses.
+Slack has a [custom style of formatting](https://slack.com/help/articles/202288908-Format-your-messages), so you'll have to take that into account when creating your **Output Template**.